Health Benefits of Honeycomb

-From minerals to a protected liver, honeycomb can nourish your body, protect your immune system and potentially more.
+From minerals to a protected liver, honeycomb may nourish your body, support your immune system and more.

 Loaded with Minerals

-Honeycomb is made up of 2% minerals, vitamins, pollen, and protein.
+Honeycomb is comprised of minerals, vitamins, pollen, and protein.
 When you go to town on honeycomb, it can deliver minerals like:

 - Sodium Chloride

-The level of these and properties vary based on the honey itself, as different flora will produce different levels.
+The specific mineral amounts vary based on the honey itself, as different flora will produce different levels.

 Get Gut Healthy

 It’s easy to forget how important it is to have a healthy gut.
 Sometimes, it’s only once we have indigestion that we think about treating our belly right.
-It is thought that honey can have a healthy effect on probiotics, potentially helping them grow and enhance gut health.
+Some studies show that honey functions as a prebiotic—food for “good bug” probiotics—which can help support gut health.

 In addition to helping us beat indigestion and to feel good, there is something else raw honey may bring to the mix.
 Raw honey helps to establish a healthy alkaline balance.
 This means that you have a healthy pH and ideal level acidity.
 This is important because, in our modern lifestyle, our stomach acid can easily be unbalanced.
 It’s a problem if the pH is off because healthy cells survive best in an alkaline environment - not an acidic one.

 Anytime you eat or drink something, it affects your pH.
 It ups acidity or lowers it.
 The big issue is that most foods in popular culture up acidity.
 Coffee.
 Processed foods.
 Whole grains.
 These all tend to up acidity and draw away from that alkaline.
 It’s beyond heartburn.
 It’s even suspected that too much acid can lead to issues with muscles and bones.